apollo

 Myelodysplastic syndromes: It is a group of disorders that occur due to abnormal functioning of blood cells.
 Symptoms include shortness of breath, anaemia, fatigue, need for blood transfusion, and risk of infections.

-Follicular lymphoma: It is slow-growing cancer that affects B lymphocytes, a type of white blood cells that help fight infection.
-Incase of follicular lymphoma, too many B lymphocytes build up in the blood, lymph nodes, bone marrow, and spleen.
+Follicular lymphoma: It is a slow-growing cancer that affects B lymphocytes, a type of white blood cells that help fight infection.
+In the case of follicular lymphoma, too many B lymphocytes build up in the blood, lymph nodes, bone marrow, and spleen.

 FAQs